dominictarr/normalized-index/README.md

 # normalized-index

-an database index for flumedb that only stores sequence/offset.
+An database index for flumedb that only stores sequence/offset.
 It's a [Log Structured Merge-tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree) except it doesn't store keys, only pointers to the values which are stored in the main flumelog.